Avaiga/taipy-doc/docs/manuals/gui/pages.md

-    the dictionary associated with the *gui* key is augmented with run-time information of the application, such as the version of the Taipy GUI package that is running, the version of the Python interpreter that is running the application, the list of the extension libraries that the application has loaded.
+    the dictionary associated with the *gui* key is augmented with run-time information of the application, such as the version of the Taipy GUI package that is running, the version of the Python interpreter that is running the application, the list of the extension libraries that the application has loaded and a few more details.